-While challenging, dealing with grief and loss can be a comfortable journey when we allow ourselves to express our emotions and when we surround ourselves with supportive people.
-This will assist us to preserve our health and wellbeing and also refocus on living our life.
+While challenging, dealing with grief and loss can be a gentle journey when we allow ourselves to express our emotions and when we surround ourselves with supportive people.
+This will assist us to preserve our health and wellbeing, and also refocus on living our life.

 © Qt and Vesna Corporation Pty Ltd, 2000 – 2020.
 All Rights Reserved.
 All of the above and related information is subject to copyright laws.
 No part may be reproduced, transmitted, adapted or otherwise copied in any form or by any means without prior written permission from the copyright owner.
 Thank you for your co-operation.